teeleine/wearmai_proto_initial/README.md

 Built on a robust Django backend, WearM.ai integrates powerful Language Models (like Gemini, Claude, OpenAI via `infrastructure/llm_clients`), utilizes Weaviate for intelligent knowledge retrieval, incorporates grounding with academic sources via Linkup, and features a user-friendly Streamlit app for direct interaction with the AI coach.

+## 🧠 Project Context – Initial Back-End Prototype
+This repository contains the first iteration of the back-end system designed for a coaching interface that translates running sensor data into actionable feedback using Large Language Models (LLMs).
+Developed in Python, this prototype primarily integrates the Gemini API but remains configurable to support other LLMs as well.

+The purpose of this initial prototype was to create a minimum viable product (MVP) that allowed for live testing and interaction with the system.
+It enabled early-stage exploration of how LLMs interpret and respond to sensor data in real-time scenarios.
+This version served as a foundational step in understanding how effectively an LLM could bridge the gap between raw sensor input and user-friendly coaching feedback, with a simplified UI included for testing purposes.

+Its creation was driven by the need to evaluate LLM responsiveness and determine the baseline performance, capabilities, and potential optimization areas for future versions of the system.

 ## 🎉 Features Galore! 🎉

 *   **Deep Biomechanical Analysis:** Ingests and models highly detailed time-series data for various exercises (running, walking, jumping, squats, lunges, landing), including joint angles (Pelvis, Hip, Knee, Ankle), muscle forces (Soleus, Tibialis, Gastrocnemius), and gait phases (see the intricate `core/models.py`).